grahamhome/llm-ant-farm/README.md

         - Recency: Time delta between memory last access datetime and current datetime
         - Importance: A score indicating the importance of the memory to the agent
             - In the Stanford experiment this score was calculated one time by the LLM - is there a better way e.g. not using LLM & updating score over time?
+            - Is there a way to calculate importance with respect to the individual agent?
+E.g. prompt LLM with agent's most important memories and new memory to get score
 	- Relevance - cosine similarity between embedding vector of the memory and embedding vector of the query memory
 	    - In the Stanford experiment the embedding vectors were created by the LLM - is there a better way?
             - [Yes!](https://www.sbert.net/index.html)